James C. Enochs High School

 James C. Enochs High School is a high school in Modesto, California.
-It is a member of the CIF Sac-Joaquin Section#Central California Athletic League CCAL and has multiple MMC championship titles from the prior athletic league.
+It is a member of the Central California Athletic League CCAL and has multiple MMC championship titles from the prior athletic league.
 The school is locally known for having the highest academic performance index of any high school in Stanislaus County, with an API of 820 in 2011.
-The school has four "career pathway programs": Cinema and Graphic Arts, Employment Opportunities, Forensic/Biotech Science, and Pre-Vet Science.
+The school has four "career pathway programs": Cinema and Graphic Arts, Software & Systems Development, Forensic/Biotech Science, and Pre-Vet Science.

 History

 The school was constructed with funding from Measure T, passed in 2001 by Modesto voters.
 The bond provided $65 million to build both Enochs High and Joseph Gregori High School in Modesto.
 However, when Enochs opened in 2006, it had already cost $101.4 million to build.

 Enochs High is named for James C. Enochs, superintendent of Modesto City Schools from 1986 to 2004.

 The school added a swimming pool in the fall of 2014.

 In 2017, Enochs earned a silver medal from U.S. News & World Report for the magazine's Best High Schools ranking, placing 496th in California and 2,594th in the United States.